rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/projects/wordle.md

 <img src=../../images/wordle/scores.png class=two-images></img>
 <img src=../../images/wordle/word_freq.png class=two-images></img>

-And  even how the average score (on the left) and amount of tweets posted  (on the right) changed on a state-by-state basis.
+And  even how the average score (on the left/top) and amount of Tweets posted  (on the right/bottom) changed on a state-by-state basis.

 <img src=../../images/wordle/scores.gif class=two-images></img>
 <img src=../../images/wordle/activity.gif class=two-images></img>

 Looking at all of this data does reveal some interesting information.
-For instance, in most states (especially on the West coast and in the Midwest)  posting Wordle scores on Twitter is essentially a thing of the past , as the program could never find more than a handful of tagged tweets posted from these locations.
+For instance, in most states (especially on the West coast and in the Midwest) posting Wordle scores on Twitter is essentially a thing of the past, as the program could never find more than a handful of tagged Tweets posted from these locations.

 Oklahoma, on the other hand, consistently had the most Wordle-related Tweets this week (more than 90 every day!).
 My best guess is that this activity is coming from a specific cluster of Wordle-obsessed users, unless anyone else has thoughts on why Oklahoma is shaping up to be the Wordle capital of the US?

-Moreover, even though the average score for the whole country always averaged out around four, we can still see the impact that more difficult words have had.
+Moreover, even though the average score for the whole country always came out to be around four, there are noticeable variations depending on the difficulty of the word.
 For instance, the score for this week's easiest word, their, was a whole point lower than it was for the word epoxy, which is much more esoteric.
-Looking at the histograms is even more revealing, as arguably the two hardest words of the week, epoxy and nymph, had extremely right-skewed distributions, with almost nobody posting scores of one or two.
+Looking at the histograms is even more revealing, as arguably the two hardest words of the week, epoxy and nymph, had extremely left-skewed distributions, with almost nobody posting scores of one or two.

 That said, the data-collection process has only just begun.
 It will be interesting to see what trends persist and which new ones develop in the coming months.